 8. Fatty Foods

 Pizza and potato chips are off the table, so what about fries?
 Nope.
 According to Harris-Pincus, high-fat foods can also cause acid reflux, heartburn and GERD, especially when eaten with alcohol.

 According to the American Society for Gastrointestinal Endoscopy, fatty and fried foods relax the lower esophageal sphincter and delay stomach emptying — just like alcohol.
-"This combo for anyone suffering from heartburn or GERD is a definite no-no," Harris-Pincus says.

 9. Chocolate and Peppermint

 Put down that tub of mint chocolate chip ice cream.
 The cacao in chocolate is linked to acid reflux and GERD.
 It triggers the release of a large amount serotonin, a hormone that supports sleep and promotes happiness, into the intestines.
 That serotonin relaxes the lower esophageal sphincter (LES), preventing it from holding the contents of your stomach down.

 Consequently, the cacao, caffeine and fat found in chocolate combine to create a trifecta of acid reflux-inducing ingredients.
 And consuming chocolate along with alcohol only makes matters worse.
 So where does peppermint come in?
 This refreshing herb also relaxes the LES, making it yet another risk factor for acid reflux and heartburn when combined with alcohol.
 Bummer!